FUNDING OPPORTUNITY DESCRIPTION

 U.S. Embassy staff will:

-- Review and approve marketing materials and participation in promotional activities of the program, and the use of the U.S. Mission’s social media platforms and media contacts.
+c.
+Review and approve marketing materials and participation in promotional activities of the pavilion, and the use of the U.S. Mission’s social media platforms and media contacts.

-- Review and approve selection of the camp venue.
+d.
+Review and approve the design of the pavilion.

-- Review and approve participant and trainer recruitment and selection plans.
+e.
+Review and approve trainers/speakers’ recruitment and selection.

-- Review and approve proposed program speaker and trainer rosters and activity/workshop/site visit topics and formats.
+g.
+Review and approve proposed activities and activity/workshop topics and formats.

-Program Performance Period: Proposed programs should be completed in 6 months or less.
+Program Performance Period: Proposed programs should be completed in nine months or less.

 The Department of State will entertain applications for continuation grants funded under these awards beyond the initial budget period on a non-competitive basis subject to availability of funds, satisfactory progress of the program, and a determination that continued funding would be in the best interest of the U.S. Department of State.